Saturday, July 29, 2023

 1992 Buick Riviera - Old and Grumpy

 When I saw this car the other day, I first thought it was aging better than I ever thought possible.
 The closer I got to it I realized I was wrong.
 I didn't take my own word for it either because sometimes you don't know how something you've known for half your life has aged or weathered over time.
-I texted a couple of photos to my twenty-six-year-old hipster son and asked him for his two-quarters on it.
+I texted a couple of photos to my twenty-six-year-old, semi-car crazy hipster son and asked him for his take on it.

 Here's his reaction.